Ndgt/Mobu_PluginBase_Python/README.md

 ## Rules
 ### In the Tools
-The Tool name must be the same as its module.
+- The tool name must be identical to its module.
+- Do not show tool, just create and add to FBToolList using `FBAddTool()`
 <br>

 ## How it works